JinkiJung/Tasc/docs/source/background.rst

 Procedure description
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The scenario authoring should be simple, informative, but linked to the implementation.
+The scenario authoring should be simple and *informative*, but linked to the implementation.
 They found out there is no perfect solution to this requirement.
-With Hyeopwoo's advice, Jinki developed Tasc-Unity and its reference implementations and extended it to more generic procedure description inspired by Behavior-Driven Development.
+With Hyeopwoo's advice, Jinki developed `Tasc-Unity <https://github.com/JinkiJung/Tasc-Unity>`__ and `its reference implementations <https://github.com/VirtualityForSafety>__` and extended it to more generic procedure description inspired by Behavior-Driven Development.
 Now the objective of Tasc is to be able to represent all kind of procedures and ingest it as executable.